artefactual/atom-docs/user-manual/access-content/browse.rst

    :alt: The view toggle button on the Description browse page

-Users can also use the other facets and filters available in the :ref:`recurring-facet-filters` and the :ref:`advanced-search` panel to furthe narrow results.
+Users can also use the other facets and filters available in the :ref:`recurring-facet-filters` and the :ref:`advanced-search` panel to further narrow results.

 ..
 SEEALSO::